austinhpatton/cameroon-cichlids/DemographicHistory/MSMC2/README.md

-# MSMC2 Presp & Analysis Scripts
+# MSMC2 Prep & Analysis Scripts

 ## This directory holds a number of scripts to be run in order.
 A description of the steps are outlined below.